abublihi/datepicker-hijri/readme.md

 ## Stand alone:

 1. Download all files in the `build` directory
-2. Include the script like in the code below
+2. Include the script `datepicker-hijri.js` file like in the code below

 ```html
 <script src="build/datepicker-hijri.js"></script>